simplertasks/aics/hn/hn-google-doc.md

 > Most modern software is "licensed," not sold.
 Whether it is a SaaS subscription or a massive CRM, you are a tenant, not an owner.
 You have zero rights to fix bugs, add features, or take the code with you if you leave.
 You are locked into their roadmap and their pricing.
 >
 > Worse, if you stop paying the monthly rent, you are evicted.
 You are often forced to scramble to back up your data—or more likely, you lose it altogether.
 This "vendor lock-in" makes switching platforms a nightmare, even if you find a better tool.

+Note that AI script will work as a plain text file a document an Excel sheet a markdown file.
 >
 > **But a Google Doc?
 You own that.**
 >